Link-SC/Connect4-MIPS/README.md

 # Connect4-MIPS
+Welcome to my CS0447 mid-term project.
 The classic connect-4 game written in MIPS assembly language.
-Support two players against each other.
+This game support two players against each other.